Top 3 Best Places to See Northern Lights in Scandinavia

 Kiruna, which was previously known as the coal capital of Sweden, tends to attract more and more tourists nowadays.
 Today, this is a great place to observe the northern lights in Sweden.
 The city is pretty large and has plenty of accommodation options, yet reaching it is much more troublesome than reaching Tromsø or Finland’s Lappland.

 And while these are the best places for the northern lights safari in Sweden’s Lapland, this region wouldn’t be suitable for everyone.
-If you expect to combine your aurora borealis experience with a variety of other winter tours, the other two destinations (Finland’s Lapland and Norway’s Finnmark) might be more suitable for that.
+If you expect to combine your aurora borealis experience with various other winter tours, the other two destinations (Finland’s Lapland and Norway’s Finnmark) might be more suitable for that.
 But if you are ready to stand a bit of a hassle (Sweden’s Lapland is most difficult to reach), this region, indeed, may surprise you!

 Getting There